veeambestpractise/best-practices-guide/job_configuration/deduplication_and_compression.md

 ### What does it do?

 The primary purpose of deduplication is to reduce the amount of data that has to be stored on disk by detecting redundant data within the backup and storing it only once.
 Veeam deduplication is based on identifying duplicate blocks inside a single VM disk or across multiple VMs in a job.
 This is primarily beneficial when VMs are deployed from the same template since the base image is identical, but is less useful for incremental data.

 ### How does it work?

-Deduplication is performed both by the source proxy (only for virtual disk currently being processed) and the target repository (for all virtual disks of all VMs in the job).
+Deduplication is performed both by the source proxy (only for virtual disk currently being processed) and the target repository.
+Target repository deduplication is applied to the current backup chain only so the effect depends on whether [per-VM chains](../resource_planning/repository_planning_pervm.md) are enabled or not.
+For per-VM chains virtual disks belonging to the same VM only will be deduplicated while for regular chains virtual disks of all VMs in the same job will be deduplicated.

 Veeam reads data blocks during the backup, calculates a unique hash for those blocks, and stores all identical blocks into the backup file for that session only once.
-By default, Veeam offers 4 different storage optimization settings that impact the size of read blocks and hash calculation for deduplication:
+Veeam offers 4 different storage optimization settings that impact the size of read blocks and hash calculation for deduplication:

 -   **Local** – this is the default setting and is recommended when using a true disk-based repository.
 With this setting selected, Veeam reads data and calculates hashes in 1 MB chunks.
 -   **LAN** – this value is recommended when using a file-based repository such as SMB share.
 With this setting selected, Veeam reads data and calculates hashes in 512 KB chunks.
 -   **WAN** – this value is recommended when backing up directly over a slow link or for replication as it creates the smallest backups files at the cost of memory and backup performance.
 With this setting selected, Veeam reads data and calculates hashes in 256 KB chunks.
 -   **Local (>16 TB)** – this setting is recommended for large backup jobs with more than 16 TB of source data in the job.
 With this setting selected, Veeam reads data hashes and calculates data on 4 MB blocks.

+Smaller the block size is used more CPU cycles will be spent on hash calculation and more RAM will be used to store hashes.

 **Note:** Local (>16TB) underlying block size has changed in v9, from 8 MB to 4 MB.
 If you upgrade to Veeam Backup & Replication 9.0 from the previous product version, this option will be displayed as "Local Target (legacy 8MB block size)" in the list and will still use blocks size of 8 MB.
 It is recommended that you switch to an option that uses a smaller block size and create an active full backup to apply the new setting.

 ### When to use it?

 Veeam deduplication should be enabled in almost all cases, _except_ when backing up to deduplication devices.
 Disabling in-line deduplication in such cases significantly increases restore performance.

 However, there are a few special cases where a user might consider disabling this option: